 Three simple steps to apply to the faculty

-Complete the online application form in full during the application period and send it to us via the send button at the end of the form.
+Fully fill out the online application form during the application period and send it to us via the send button at the end of the form.

-You will receive access data to the upload portal for your documents via email.
-Go through the attached checklist and upload the documents.
+You will receive login-data in order to be able to access the upload portal via email.
+Go through the attached checklist and upload all necessary documents.

-You will receive a reply to your application by email approximately six weeks after the application deadline.
+You will receive a reply via email approximately six weeks after the application deadline.

 "Supporting students in their transition to professional life always motivates me.
 And when I see the alumni again after a few years and they remember the course content, it makes me happy."